 2.2.
 Complicated Tax System

-There are certain processes and rules such as quarterly tax prepayment system and monthly VAT registrations that not everyone can wrap their heads around.
+There are certain processes and rules such as the quarterly tax prepayment systems and monthly VAT registrations that not everyone can wrap their heads around.
 Now I’m better off hiring a tax advisor.
-I pay a hefty fee, but they save me from potential Finanzamt related problems and a ton of headache.
+I pay a hefty fee, but they save me from potential Finanzamt related problems and a ton of headaches.

 2020 Update: As of 2020 I started filing my own German freelancer taxes.
 Read all my how-to guides for taxes for freelancers in Germany.

 Recommended Reading: How To Do Your Tax Declaration As A Freelancer In Germany – Easy And Fast

 2.3.
 Highly Competitive For Foreigners

 An expat freelancer has to compete with fellow expats and native freelancers.